 - Induction regulator – Simply, it is a power transformer that exploits magnetic fields.
 This is because they are a transformer whose output voltage is varied by rotating its secondary relative to the primary.

 More about Corefficient

-Corefficient’s state-of-the-art facility based out of Monterrey, Mexico is a joint venture transformer core company committed to adding value to their transformer core products.
-Corefficient combines the experience and success of two companies in the fields of transformer core engineering, transformer core design, magnetic core expertise, cold rolled steel, grain-oriented steel, electrical steel, and – most importantly – customer service.
+Corefficient’s state-of-the-art facility based out of Monterrey, Mexico is a premiere transformer core manufacturer committed to adding value to our transformer core products.
+Part of the National Material L.P. family of companies, Corefficient specializes in the fields of core engineering, transformer core design, magnetic core expertise, cold rolled steel, grain oriented steel, electrical steel, and – most importantly – customer service.

 Contact Corefficient’s sales engineer today at: 1 (704) 236-2510.